-There are some types of candy that adults tend to outgrow (you don’t see many grown-ups clutching cones of cotton candy at the county fair, for example).
-Chocolate peanut butter cups, however, are an enduring institution.
+There are some types of candy that adults tend to outgrow.
+(You don’t see many grown-ups clutching cones of cotton candy at the county fair, for example.)
+Chocolate peanut butter cups, however, endure.
 The blend of milk chocolate and creamy peanut butter is a classic flavor combo that appeals to palates of all ages.
 Although there are plenty of store-bought versions, nothing tops homemade.

 - Yield: 24 candies

 - 1 cup smooth peanut butter, preferably Skippy, not all-natural

 - ½ teaspoon pure vanilla extract

 - 1 cup confectioner's sugar, sifted if lumpy